mattngyn/extending-stress-testing-deliberative-alignment/README.md

 **BaseTestEnvironment ABC.** Every environment subclasses this and implements 6 methods: `get_system_prompt`, `get_tools`, `get_samples`, `get_scorer`, `name`, `behavior_tags`.
 Adding a new environment is one file with no changes to existing code.

-**Per-environment scorers.** The paper uses different detection methods per environment (LLM classifiers, rule-based checks, distributional analysis).
-Each environment defines its own scorer rather than sharing a generic one.
+**Per-environment scorers.** Each environment defines its own scorer rather than sharing a generic one.

 **Store-backed tools.** Tools read from the Inspect `store()`, which is populated per-sample from metadata.
 Same tool code serves different scenarios with different data.